Services

 An intrusion detection system (IDS) enables the detection of unauthorized network access, security breaches, and suspicious network activity.
 It is a vital component for detecting and alerting potential security threats.

-An intrusion prevention system (IDS) goes beyond detection by actively preventing potential threats and malicious activities, enhancing overall network security.
+An intrusion prevention system (IPS) goes beyond detection by actively preventing potential threats and malicious activities, enhancing overall network security.

 Ranking is determined by the GitHub stars.